python-rope/rope/README.txt

 inference problems and they support a limited number of refactorings.
 *Rope* tries to improve these limitations.

-* Why an IDE and not a standalone library or program?

-As Don Roberts one of the writers of the "Refactoring Browser" for smalltalk writes:

-  "An early implementation of the Refactoring Browser for Smalltalk was a separate tool from the standard Smalltalk development tools.
-  What we found was that no one used it.
-We did not even use it ourselves.
-Once we integrated the refactorings directly into the Smalltalk Browser, we used them extensively."

 The main goal of *rope* is to concentrate on the type inference and refactoring of python programs and not a state of art IDE (At least not in the first phase).
 The type inference and refactoring parts